Hamburger Menu IconMenu Close Icon

 Question:

 I'm a caretaker for my elderly mother, who has become increasingly withdrawn and disinterested in activities she once enjoyed.
 She often speaks about feeling useless.
-Could this be depression?
+Could this be depression in the elderly?
 What is the best way to approach her about it without making her feel worse?

 Answer: